waura/nmc/README.md

 # nmc

-This is numerical calculation library.
+This is numerical analsyis library.
 This library contains the following items.
 - Numeric Type
+  - int
   - double
   - float
   - complext